intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ## Quick Start

 This section provides a quick start example for you to run Analytics Zoo Cluster Serving.
 To simplify the examples, we use docker to run Cluster Serving in these examples.
 If you do not have docker installed, [install docker]() first.
+The quick start example contains all the necessary components so the first time users can get it up and running within minutes:

+* A docker image for Analytics Zoo Cluster Serving (with all dependencies installed)
+* A sample configuration file
+* A sample trained TensorFlow model, and sample data for inference
+* A sample Python client program

 Use one command to run Cluster Serving container.
 ```